Kev’s Review of the La Marzocco Linea Mini

 Buy an iPhone

 So if you’re an Android user, you may want to consider switching to iPhone on your next upgrade.
-To anyone else, it would seem utter lunacy to decide to let your coffee makeking tool dictate whether you’re an android or iPhone user, but I think most home baristas reading this will be nodding their head and agreeing with me that they’d do this if it suggests being able to have the additional control over the LMLM that the app gives.
+To anyone else, it would seem utter lunacy to decide to let your coffee brewing equipment dictate whether you’re an android or iPhone user, but I think most home baristas reading this will be nodding their head and agreeing with me that they’d do this if it suggests being able to have the additional control over the LMLM that the app gives.

 Get naked…